 Ensure that only one sql file (with extension .sql) is present in the uploaded archive if uploading a compressed archive.

 Ensure that the URL is publicly accessible and no access restrictions are present.
+If the URL is password protected (e.g. via Basic Authentication or another access restriction mechanism) our platform will not be able to retrieve the uploaded file.

 Ensure that the file is accessible during the import process.
 Moving or renaming the file while the process is running may cause it to fail.